This Time (Waylon Jennings song)

 "This Time" is a song written and recorded by American country music artist Waylon Jennings.
 It is the title track from the album This Time and was released in April 1974 as the album's first single.
-The song reached No. 1 on the Billboard Hot Country Singles chart in June 1974 and was his first of fourteen country No. 1 hits.
+The song reached No. 1 on the Billboard Hot Country Singles chart in June 1974 and was his first of sixteen country No. 1 hits.